-“No; I only eat grass,” the young wolf said.
+“No, I only eat grass,” the wolf declared.
 “I’ve never killed a sheep in my life.”

 Hearing this, the sheep didn’t know what to think, but they didn’t run away.
-The young wolf joined their band, and ate junegrass and wheatgrass like they did.
+And so, the wolf joined their band, and he ate junegrass and wheatgrass like they did.

-The wolf and the bighorn sheep became friends, and all was well until early fall when two rams joined the band.
+The wolf and the bighorn sheep lived in peace until early fall when two rams joined the band.

 “It’s true,” one of the ewes said.
 “He’s never hurt any of us.”

-The rams didn’t believe it.
+The rams didn’t believe the ewes.
 “A wolf is a wolf is a wolf,” the larger ram said.